richardogoma/richardogoma/README.md

 ### Hi there 👋
 ```
 - 🌱 I am learning data engineering on Azure data platform
 - 🔭 I am working on building a data engineering portfolio.
-This year 2023, I have worked the following project themes:
+This year 2023, I have worked on the following project themes:
     - Ingesting data from RESTFul APIs (Batch & Streaming pipeline modes)
     - Developing ETL pipelines to integrate data from diverse sources, including APIs, embedded/client-server databases,
     AVRO files, and delimited files to support BI processes and data management workflows